 In recent months, Morgan Wallen has been teasing a host of songs on his socials, which only amplified the levels of suspense ahead of the album announcement.

-Both feature on the One Thing At A Time tracklist, alongside a slew of unheard tracks, such as ‘Single Than She Was’, ‘Sunrise’, ‘I Deserve A Drink’ and ‘180 (Lifestyle)’, which interpolates a Young Thug sample.
+Both feature on One Thing At A Time, alongside a slew of previously unheard tracks, such as ‘Single Than She Was’, ‘Sunrise’, ‘I Deserve A Drink’ and ‘180 (Lifestyle)’, which interpolates a Young Thug sample.

-One Thing At A Time has been billed as a genre-fluid project, which will incorporate a variety of Wallen's stylistic influences - and ‘180 (Lifestyle)’ will epitomise this.
+One Thing At A Time was billed as a genre-fluid project, which would incorporate a variety of Wallen's stylistic influences - and ‘180 (Lifestyle)’ in particular epitomises this.

-Also set to appear on the new album is ‘Whiskey Friends’.
+Also appearing on the new album is ‘Whiskey Friends’.
 The track showcases Wallen's distinctive drawl, while at the same time incorporating enough pop-friendly, genre-blending elements to suggest this could easily become another radio No. 1.

-‘Hope That's True’ is another confirmed song for album No. 3.
-It again features a trademark Wallen earworm for the hook, but layered on top of a funky instrumental that again suggests the singer-songwriter has been embracing a healthy dose of experimentation for the new project.
+‘Hope That's True’ is another song on album No. 3.
+It again features a trademark Wallen earworm for the hook, but layered on top of a funky instrumental that again underlines the singer-songwriter has been embracing a healthy dose of experimentation for the new project.

-Fans will no doubt be glad to see that ‘Me + All You Reasons’ will be included on One Thing At A Time.
+Fans were no doubt glad to see that ‘Me + All You Reasons’ had been included on One Thing At A Time.